 Click on given link

-Instead of wasting time in hop and jump from one place to another, IAS aspirant should read above given link to give a strategic start to his or her IAS preparation.
+Instead of wasting time in the hop and jump from one place to another, IAS aspirant should read above-given link to give a strategic start to UPSC preparation.
+This link states about political science books for IAS, and explains in detail ‘how to make notes for IAS preparation.

 PART-2 of Paper-1 -Indian Government and Politics: